 People often think collaboration and teamwork are the same thing, and that's the biggest problem.
-So, we will perform a side-by-side comparison and explain their differences in detail.
+So, we perform a side-by-side comparison and explain their differences in detail.

 The principles of teamwork and collaboration

 Set up clear purpose and shared meaning.
-Team members will recognize the objectives they are striving to accomplish and realize they can't do it alone.
+Team members recognize the objectives they are striving to accomplish and realize they can't do it alone.

 Agree on clear, ambitious goals.
 All team members are involved in developing and signing up final deliverables.
 Keep in mind that you can't achieve individual goals unless teamwork is involved.